jdvivar/ing-landing-hipotecas-codesandbox/README.md

 A landing page made with a single tag, ultra customisable via slots.

 ## Why?
-This demo has one goal and one goal only: gain the love and hearts from a group of people still unconvinced Web Components can be used to manage **web content** effortlessly... by anyone!
+This demo has one goal and one goal only: gain the love and conquer the hearts of a group of unconvinced yet creative skeptics that Web Components can be used to manage **web content** effortlessly... by anyone!

 ## How?
 Web Components are extremely powerful.
-In this case, with the web content management mindset in place, the philosophy was about creating a default experience that can be easily managed with just some markup.
+For this particular scenario —with the web content management mindset in place— the philosophy was about creating a simple and contentful experience by default, which could be tweaked later for other content.

 This is the landing page used for inspiration: